padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

     └── 192.168.56.14(sb-node-04:1152)<v1>:41000
 ```

-Running `show_membership_service_failure` shows the fatal membership service failure error and the system has restarted.
+Running `show_membership_service_failure` after a few minutes shows the fatal membership service failure error and the system has restarted.
 As in Type 1, once again, the cluster restarted and we lost the non-persistent data.

 ```bash
 ./show_membership_service_failure